ibm-cloud-docs/loadbalancer-service/identify-app-resources.md

 * **Max Trials**: Maximum number of additional health check attempts the system will make prior to declaring a port unhealthy
 * **Path**: The HTTP URL path for the health check

-## Step 3 - Adding Server Instances
+## Step 3 - Adding server instances

 Select your **server instance** from the dropdown in the table, and use the **Attach Server** button to add more servers.
 You can select from the IBM© Cloud Virtual Server Instances (VSIs) and Bare Metal Servers in your account.